flexdinesh/tweet-fancy/README.md

 🚀 [https://tweetfancy.io](https://tweetfancy.io)

 ###### _Note: The generated bold, italics and strikethrough texts are [UTF Mathematical Alphanumeric Symbols](https://en.wikipedia.org/wiki/Mathematical_Alphanumeric_Symbols).
-Screen readers and other assistive technologies might find it difficult to interpret the generated text._
+So if you run them by a screen reader, you'll find that the reader reads them out by their symbol name.
+But then, all screen readers struggle reading smileys too (🎉🔥🚀🦄😎) and that doesn't stop us from using smileys.
+So,we might use this as well._

 ## License